The Bankrate promise

 Is American Education Services a good loan servicer?

-In 2020, there were 118 complaints filed against American Education Services through the Consumer Financial Protection Bureau’s Complaint Database.
-The AES’ parent company has also been involved in a number of class-action lawsuits.
+In 2022, there were 1,894 complaints filed against American Education Services and its parent company PHEAA through the Consumer Financial Protection Bureau’s Complaint Database.

 Unfortunately, you don’t have much say over which company services your student loans.
 When you take out the loan, your lender automatically assigns a servicer to your account.
 But if you’re dissatisfied with AES, you have two main options: